 We have students of ALL ages.
 Many adults take lessons on their days off or even on their lunch break or after work.
-It’s never too late to make your dreams a reality.
-Our teachers will work with you on your specific goals and will take into account if you’re a new beginner, self-taught, or taken lessons before.
+It’s never too late to make your musical aspirations a reality.
+Our teachers will work with you on your specific goals and will take into account if you’re a new beginner, self-taught or have taken formal lessons before.

 Here are some suggestions to make lessons successful for you!